Shortening the workweek isn't the answer to increasing productivity.

 Consider granting your employees more autonomy, and hold them to a higher standard.
 By empowering employees to be the CEO of their own responsibilities, they can be more motivated and want to provide greater results.

 Let employees be their own personal CEO.

 To succeed as CEOs of their own responsibilities, employees must be determined self-starters.
 The strength of their work ethic lies in how they go above and beyond to accomplish the initial goals laid out for them without a higher up peering over their shoulder at every turn.
-As CEO, I do not have time to constantly check up on the progress of everyone's work.
-So why shouldn't my employees have the same freedom to divide up their tasks in a way that is most beneficial to them?
+As a busy small business owner, you probably don't have time to constantly check up on the progress of everyone's work.
+So why shouldn't your employees have the same freedom to divide up their tasks in a way that is most beneficial to them?

 While a four-day workweek may increase productivity in some workplaces, simply slicing hours will not motivate employees into becoming leaders.
 For long-lasting company success, workers must be treated with the same value as a chief executive.

 Employers should search for ways to empower their workers as capable individuals; turning to quick fixes like a four-day workweek will not transform employees.
 It is by cultivating leadership qualities and treating individuals as CEOs of their own responsibilities that employers will earn the pleasure of working with a highly motivated team that endeavors to prosper.

 Although four-day workweeks have their advantages, they also have their disadvantages.
 According to Breathe, the following is an overview of the advantages of a four-day workweek versus a five-day workweek:

 Cost reduction: A four-day workweek can cut costs for everyone.
 It can allow the employer to cut costs on things such as utilities and other operational costs.
 This also allows employees to cut costs on things such as transportation, food, etc.